MooersLab/emacs30macos13treesitter/README.md

 ```bash
 "ACL DBUS GIF GLIB GMP GNUTLS IMAGEMAGICK JPEG JSON LCMS2 LIBXML2 MODULES NOTIFY KQUEUE NS PDUMPER PNG RSVG SQLITE3 THREADS TIFF TOOLKIT_SCROLL_BARS TREE_SITTER WEBP XIM ZLIB"
 ```
+The list of features differed somewhat between my two computers because the laptop has more software in macports.

 ## Notes

 Compiling C-programs on macOS can be a nightmare if you have redundant software package managers installed and you are not an expert C programmer.
 I am only a novice.
 I had installed macports, homebrew, and anaconda.
-Xcode and the associated commandline tools muddy the waters further.
+Xcode and the associated commandline tools can sometimes muddy the waters further via misplacement of some of the libraries.
 The `make` program often fails to find a required library, even though it may be present.
-In my case I had to specify the location of one library file with an export command in order to compile.
+In my case, I had to specify the location of one library file with an export command in order to get the make to finish successfully.
-My approach may inspire similar solutions when libraries are not found.